yotamHak/keys-db/README.md

 7. Sharing - Are you a trader? well if you are, or you just want to show-off your collection, you can export your collection without the selected private fields (like the keys), and share it with whomever you want.
 8. More features are coming!

-### Technologies
+# Technologies

-[https://keys-db.web.app/](KeysDB) is stored on [https://firebase.google.com/](Firebase), and is purely a client app, there's no back-end, no database and no users.
+[https://keys-db.web.app/](KeysDB) is stored on [https://firebase.google.com/](Firebase), and is a pure client app, there's no back-end, no database and no users.

-These are the primary technologies I'm using
+These are the primary technologies I'm using:

 [https://reactjs.org/](ReactJS)